Failover and failback

 poolConfig.setTimeBetweenEvictionRuns(Duration.ofSeconds(1));

-Supply the weighted list of endpoints using the MultiDbConfig builder.
+Supply the weighted list of endpoints using the MultiDbConfig builder (see Selecting a failover target for a full description of how the weighted list is used).
 Use the weight option to order the endpoints, with the highest weight being tried first.

 HostAndPort east = new HostAndPort("redis-east.example.com", 14000);